diyscif/diyscif/scif-thesis.md

 information from the SCIF, and to make information transmission of bugging devices located within it more difficult.
-These shields take the form of separate enclosures around the entire protected space, and make use of different phyiscal principles to block airborne electromagentic waves.
-All penetrations of the elctromagentic shield, like pipes, ducts, and cables, are treated separately to prevent the inadvertent or malicious transmission of sensitive information along them.
+These shields take the form of separate enclosures around the entire protected space, and make use of different physical principles to block airborne electromagnetic waves.
+All penetrations of the elctromagnetic shield, like pipes, ducts, and cables, are treated separately to prevent the inadvertent or malicious transmission of sensitive information along them.
 Additionally, a monitoring system can be designed to ensure the continuous performance of the electromagnetic shield over time.